Skip to main content

 close_after: 3600s

-In addition signatory-cli ledger command also accepts -t / --transport key with the same URL-like syntax:
+In addition, the signatory-cli ledger command also accepts the -t/--transport option with the same URL-like syntax:

 signatory-cli ledger --transport 'tcp://127.0.0.1:9999' list

-Getting data from ledger for signatory configuration using CLI
+Getting data from Ledger for Signatory configuration using the CLI

-Keep tezos-wallet app open for the below commands and for signing any wallet transactions.
-During every wallet transaction Accept/Reject input should be provided in the ledger when prompted.
+Keep the Tezos Wallet app open for the commands below and for signing any wallet transactions.
+During every wallet transaction, provide Accept/Reject input on the Ledger device when prompted.

 % ./signatory-cli list -c ./sig-ledger.yaml